 Each month, Esports Insider recaps the previous months’ biggest esports sponsorship and partnership news.
-Below is our list of 10 of the biggest partnerships from August 2022.
+Below is our list of the biggest partnerships from August 2022.

 Last month saw multiple notable brands and entities secure deals with esports companies, including McDonald’s, Samsung, the Georgian government’s Department of Economic Development, Amazon Web Services, amongst others.